mbrenig/SheetSync/docs/getting_started.rst

 .. code-block:: python
    :linenos:

+   import logging
    from sheetsync import Sheet, ia_credentials_helper
+   # Turn on logging so you can see what sheetsync is doing.
+   logging.getLogger('sheetsync').setLevel(logging.DEBUG)
+   logging.basicConfig()

    # Create credentials, or recover from a cache.
    CLIENT_ID = '171566521677-3ppd15g5u4lv93van0eri4tbk4fmaq2c.apps.googleusercontent.com'